Guide for Using Diffusion Indexes and Composite Indexes

 Reference: Yoshizoe et al., "Expansion of Traditional Indicators," in "New Developments in Business Cycle Indicators," Economic Analysis, No. 166, December 2001, Economic and Social Research Institute, Cabinet Office.

-The reference date of a business cycle is first discussed in the Investigation Committee for Business Cycle Indicators, based on historical diffusion indexes, composed of all selected series of coincident diffusion indexes.
-Consecutively, the President of ESRI determines the reference date.
-The historical diffusion indexes determine the peak and trough for each selected time series of diffusion indexes (this is referred to as the individual turning point), and diffusion indexes are calculated by marking the period from trough to peak with a plus, and the period from peak to trough with a minus.
+The reference date of a business cycle is first discussed in the Committee for Business Cycle Indicators, based on historical diffusion index, which is composed of the same selected series as coincident composite indexes.
+Based on the discussion, the President of ESRI determines the reference date.
+In the historical diffusion index, first the peaks and troughs for each selected time series of composite indexes are determined (this is referred to as the individual turning point).
+The historical diffusion index is defined as the fraction of expanding series, i.e., series climbing from a trough to the next peak.
 Since the change in direction is determined by smoothing irregular month-to-month movements of individual time series, the historical diffusion index calculated from these values is relatively smooth, and reflects the basic movement of the business cycle.
-The last month when the historical diffusion index compiled from a selected series of coincident indexes stays below the 50-percent line corresponds to the cyclical trough; the last month when this index stays above the 50-percent line corresponds to the cyclical peak.
+Along the way of fluctuation of it, the last month when the historical diffusion index compiled from a selected series of coincident indexes stays below the 50-percent line corresponds to the cyclical trough; the last month when this index stays above the 50-percent line corresponds to the cyclical peak.

-In addition, the peaks and troughs of each individual time series is dated by applying the Bry-Boschan method, which was developed in the U.S. National Bureau of Economic Research (NBER).
-In simple terms, this method determines the cyclical peak or trough by providing a series of rules.
+In addition, the peaks and troughs of each individual time series is dated by applying the Bry-Boschan method, which was developed by the U.S. National Bureau of Economic Research (NBER).
+This method determines the cyclical peak or trough by providing a series of rules.
 Two examples of this rule: that five months or more are required in the period between peak and trough, and that the duration of one cycle must be 15 months or more.
-This procedure, which also involves multiplication of the 12-month moving average, was presented along with the computer program to actually run it.
+This procedure, which also involves handling of several types of moving average, was presented along with a computer program to actually run it.

 Reference: Bry & Boschan (1971) Cyclical Analysis of Time Series: Selected Procedures and Computer Programs, NBER, New York.